- Lions and Tigers and Humans... Oh, My!

-- Humanoid Cylons in the last season Battlestar Galactica.
+- Humanoid Cylons in the last season of Battlestar Galactica.

 - The world of Special Unit 2: All sorts of supernatural creatures still live among the humans.
 There is no organized Masquerade; most people don't realize they're there but the Chicago Police Department has established SU 2 to deal with them.